-According to the Household Expenditure Survey results released by the Singapore Department of Statistics in July 2019, expenditure on educational services increased from $310 in 2012/13 to $340 in 2017/18, largely due to higher spending on private tuition and overseas university education.
+According to survey results released by the Singapore Department of Statistics in July 2019, a family’s average monthly expenditure on educational services increased from S$310 in 2012/13 to S$340 in 2017/18, largely due to higher spending on private tuition and overseas university education.

 The average monthly household expenditure on tuition — both home- and centre-based — was estimated to be S$88.40.

 The survey was based on responses submitted by 13,100 households, and you can download the full report for more details.

 (A similar survey conducted five years ago estimated that Singaporeans collectively spent S$1.1 billion on tuition for the year, or, on average, S$79.90 a month per household.)